betaflight/betaflight/docs/Rates Expo TPA.md

 * Note that TPA is set via CLI or on the PID TUNING tab of the GUI.  tpa_breakpoint is set via CLI

+TPA applies a 'P' value reduction in relation to full Throttle.
+It is used to 'soften' the P value at extream throttle which sometimes induces oscellation in the aircraft.

 An Example: With TPA = 50 (or .5 in the GUI) and tpa_breakpoint = 1500

 At full throttle, your P value is reduced by 50%